tpapp/julia-repl/README.md

 ```
 provides two executables.
 Make sure that there is one entry with the key of the global value of `julia-repl-executable-key`, which defaults to `'default`.

-Use `C-c C-s` to select one of these (`julia-repl-prompt-executable`).
+Use `C-c C-v` to select one of these (`julia-repl-prompt-executable`).
 You can also set the value of `julia-repl-executable-key` directly to a key in the `julia-repl-executable-records`, eg using [file variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Specifying-File-Variables.html), but make sure you select a correct value.

 The name of the inferior buffer will reflect your choice: the default is `*julia*` (indicator omitted), while the `master` executable would map to `*julia-master*`, and so on.